binjuhor/ee-git-deploy/README.md

 3. Enjoy!

 ## Note
+You should create your website by `ee` command first after that run command `ee-git` to setup git deploy for your theme.

 To deploy WordPress plugins you can also use this way to create git deploy, but you need to edit the `/home/example.com/hooks/post-receive` file to make sure your git checkout exact source code to the right folder.